michael-borck/fbl-six-months-later/source/presentation.md

 1. From your hiring and workplace perspective: What AI capabilities do you wish business graduates had?
 What mistakes do you see new employees making with AI?

-2. Are there specific projects or initiatives in your organizations that students could learn from - either as case studies or through direct involvement?
+2. Are there specific projects or initiatives in your organisations that students could learn from - either as case studies or through direct involvement?

 3. What ethical challenges are you navigating with AI in your workplaces?
 How are you balancing efficiency with quality, automation with judgment?

 4. Where do you see the biggest gaps between what we're teaching and what your industries need?

 5. How are you thinking about assessment and evaluation of work in AI-enabled environments?
 What does quality look like when AI is in the workflow?

-[The goal is genuine dialogue, not just Q&A. Listen, take notes, probe deeper on interesting points]

-[CLOSING - save 2 minutes:]

-Thank you.
-This is exactly the input I needed.
-The next six months will be about moving from individual experiments to strategic integration - and your guidance today helps chart that course.

-I'll be following up with several of you about specific partnership opportunities.
-And I'd love to continue these conversations individually.

 The AI revolution in education isn't coming - it's here.
 The question is whether we shape it intentionally or let it shape us by default.